Maninder-sd/Mpemba-Effect-Case-study/README.md

 # Mpemba-Effect-Case-study
-Documentation (including code used) of my self-designed Experiment
+Documentation (including code used) for my self-designed Experiment